mw44118/pitz/pitz/docs/data-model.rst

     ...             assigned_to=lindsey)

 Not much is different, but instead of matt, lindsey, and the various chores all being entities, they're now subclasses.
-But here's the advantage of defining pointers on Chore::
+But here's one advantage of defining pointers on Chore::

     >>> ch1['assigned_to']